The Organizational Neuroscience of Emotions

 In the forthcoming work appearing in the Cambridge Handbook of Workplace Affectivity (Eds.
 L. Yang, R. S. Cropanzano, C. Daus, & V. A. M. Tur - Cambridge University Press), Sebastiano presents an Organizational Neuroscience perspective on emotions.

 This work discusses primary methodological motivations supporting the use of neuroscience in workplace affectivity.
-Most of all, it draws a strong theoretical parallel between the acknowledged Affective Event Theory (Weiss & Cropanzano, 1996; Weiss & Beal, 2005) and the neural circuitries involved in emotional information processing.
+Intriguingly, it draws a strong theoretical parallel between the acknowledged Affective Event Theory (Weiss & Cropanzano, 1996; Weiss & Beal, 2005) and the neural circuitries involved in emotional information processing.

-Neuroscience research relevant to the organizational affective literature is also explained by covering the domains of both intra-individual and inter-personal affect.
-More specifically, this work addresses topics such as basic emotions, emotional contagion, and emotional intelligence, among others.
+Neuroscience research relevant to the organizational affective literature is explained by covering the domains of both intra-individual and inter-personal affect, and more specifically, topics such as basic emotions, emotional contagion, and emotional intelligence, among others.

 Massaro, S. (2019).
 The Organizational Neuroscience of Emotions.
 In: L. Yang, R. S. Cropanzano, C. Daus, & V. A. M. Tur (Eds.), The Cambridge Handbook of Workplace Affect.
 New York, NY: Cambridge University Press.
 (In Press).